michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 37. In the fourth year was the foundation of the house of the Lord laid, in the month Zif:

 38. And in the eleventh year, in the month Bul, which is the eighth month, was the house finished throughout all the parts thereof, and according to all the fashion of it.
-So was he seven years in building it.throughout…: or, with all the parts thereof, and with all the ordinances thereof
+So was he seven years in building it.

 ## 1 Kings 7